 Core Office Team

-Karuna Center is based in Amherst, Massachusetts (U.S.A.)—but the team works remotely from diverse locations.
+Karuna Center is based in Western Massachusetts (U.S.A.)—but the team works remotely from diverse locations.

 Polly Byers, M.A.